nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/nrf70/stack_partitioning.rst

 The higher layers of the networking stack, namely, the nRF Wi-Fi driver and supplicant, the TCP/IP stack, and the networking application layers, run on the host device.
 Data transfer between the host and the nRF70 companion device can occur through either SPI or QSPI interfaces.

-The following figure illustrates the partitioning of the Wi-Fi stack between the nRF70 Series device and the host device:
+The following figure illustrates the partitioning of the Wi-Fi® stack between the nRF70 Series device and the host device:

 .. figure:: images/nrf70_ug_overview.svg
    :alt: Overview of nRF70 application architecture